Deploy a Sample RSS Reader to App Platform

 /api |

-value is a bindable placeholder variable that provides the component with the app’s public URL information.
+The ${APP_DOMAIN} value is a bindable placeholder variable that provides the component with the app’s public URL information.

-To migrate the necessary tables into the database, run:
+To migrate the database tables, run:

 python manage.py migrate